Lector's Notes

 Jesus' last words, which you should emphasize appropriately, set the agenda for all of the book of Acts: "and you will be my witnesses ... to the ends of the earth."

-Second Reading, Ephesians 1:17-23 (always in year A, maybe in years B & C; 2008 is year A.)
+Second Reading, Ephesians 1:17-23 (always in year A, maybe in years B & C; 2023 and 2026 are year A.)

-The first half of the reading is about what can happen to us when God gives us the Spirit (another Pentecost reference).
+Your Proclamation: The first half of the reading is about what can happen to us when God gives us the Spirit (another Pentecost reference).
 The promised benefits are wonderful.
 But, as you've seen, the grammar of this monstrous sentence is more than challenging.
 So in preparing to proclaim it, divide it not into sentences (subject, verb, object) but into images.
 Think of reading not a sentence but a list of phrases, like chapter titles in a book's table of contents.
 Some of the chapter titles refer to God:

-And some refer to our enjoyment of God's gifts: Reading the passage this way is, admittedly, less ambitious than trying to give the hearers a perfect understanding of Paul's theological logic.
+And some refer to our enjoyment of God's gifts: Reading the passage this way is, admittedly, less ambitious than trying to give the hearers a perfect understanding of the theological logic.
 But that challenge is best left to your assembly's preacher.
 You, as lector, by setting your sights low, have a chance to give the congregation at least something.

-Second Reading, year B, Ephesians 4:1-13
+Second Reading, Year B, Ephesians 4:1-13

-If the preacher in your congregation asks you to proclaim this passage, apply to your reading the same method suggested above.
+Your Proclamation: If the preacher in your congregation asks you to proclaim this passage, apply to your reading the same method suggested above.
 Let the images flow distinctly, making their impressions one by one, without trying too hard to make it sound like a single, structured, grammatical sentence.

 Alternate Second Reading, year C, Hebrews 9:24-28, 10:19-23

-The letter to the Hebrews was written for Jewish converts to Christianity who were missing the rituals and institutions of Judaism.
+The Historical Background: The letter to the Hebrews was written for Jewish converts to Christianity who were missing the rituals and institutions of Judaism.
 One of those was the annual entrance of their priest into an innermost part of the temple for a ritual sacrifice.
 For all the ceremonies and functionaries that the converts forfeited upon their conversion, the author shows that Jesus replaces and surpasses what they lost.

 Old Way (in Judaism)New Way (in Christ)